Debian/britney2/doc/solutions-to-common-policy-issues.rst

 All decisions about bugs are related to data set extracted from the bug tracker.
-If britney says that the new version introduces a bug, then it is because the data set from the bug tracker lists that bug for *a* version in the source suite and without it appearing for the version(s) in the target suite.
+If britney says that the new version introduces a bug, then it is because the data set from the bug tracker lists that bug for *a* version in the source suite, without it appearing for the version(s) in the target suite.

 Please note that these data sets do not include versions, so